Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member Pages | DNA | Contacts | About Us

 MGS sponsors a Middlesex Genealogical Society project at Family Tree DNA for members who have had Y-chromosome DNA tested at Family Tree DNA for themselves and relatives.
 The goal of the project is to share DNA information with other members, help members understand their testing results, and suggest avenues for further testing.
 Only males have a Y chromosome.

-Following is a summary of haplogroups discovered by MGS members who have tested their own or a relative's Y-DNA.
+Following is a summary of mutations discovered by MGS members who have tested their own or a male relative's Y-DNA.
 Testers who share a common ancestor are called a haplogroup.
-The common ancestor has passed on to them a unique SNP (single nucleotide polymorphism, or mutation).
-All happen to have a common Celtic ancestor in 2450 BC in England: R-DF13 (see the map below for earlier haplogroups).
-Most testers below have done "Big Y" SNP testing and have SNPs down to a more recent time (850 to 1800 AD).
+The common ancestor has passed on to them a unique SNP (single nucleotide polymorphism).
+All happen to have a common Celtic ancestor with a mutation named DF13, born in 2500 BC in England: R-DF13 (see the map below for earlier haplogroups).
+Most testers below have done "Big Y" SNP testing and have SNPs down to a more recent time (800 to 1850 AD).
 SNPs of the others are projected by Peter Biggins based on STR (short tandem repeat) matches with other testers.
 Click on underlined SNPs to see Family Tree DNA comments about the SNP.

 M343 (17000 BC, Uzbekistan )